Optomatica/genie-reactive-map/readme.md

 2. Longitude (Required)
 3. Date (Optional)
 4. Any other numerical column could be used as marker size & color (Optional)
+### Satellite view is not working.
-5. For satellite view you need to get a [free mapbox token](https://plotly.com/javascript/mapbox-layers/).
+For satellite view you need to get a [free mapbox token](https://plotly.com/javascript/mapbox-layers/).
 After having the token you can replace `your token` with the real token in `app.jl`.